This post contains affiliate links.

 One single and effective tip is simply to grip lower down the club and swing normally.
 Gripping down an inch can take off 5 yards and for some players gripping down the entire length of the grip takes as much as 20 yards off their wedge.

-This one simple change can help a great deal when faced with inbetweener differences and stops players falling victim to the fatal mistake of decelerating through the ball.
+This one simple change can help a great deal when faced with inbetweener differences and stops players from falling victim to the fatal mistake of decelerating through the ball.
 Swinging positively is the only way to achieve good contact with the ball and hit more predictable wedge shots.

 How Far Do the Pros Hit Their Wedges?